 Writers for the TransAdvocate work hard to bring you news and commentary.
 If you found this article meaningful, let the author know that you appreciate the work they do with a tip!

-Cristan Williams is a trans historian and pioneer in addressing the practical needs of the transgender community.
-She started the first trans homeless shelter in the South and co-founded the first federally funded trans-only homeless program, pioneered affordable healthcare for trans people in the Houston area, won the right for trans people to change their gender on Texas ID prior to surgery, started numerous trans social service programs and founded the Transgender Center as well as the Transgender Archives.
-Cristan is the editor at the social justice sites TransAdvocate.com and TheTERFs.com, is a long-term member and previous chair of the City of Houston HIV Prevention Planning Group.
+Cristan Williams is a trans historian and pioneer in addressing the practical needs of underserved communities.
+She started the first trans homeless shelter in Texas and co-founded the first federally funded housing-first homeless program, pioneered affordable health care for trans people in the Houston area, won the right for trans people to change their gender on Texas ID prior to surgery, started numerous trans social service programs and founded the Transgender Center as well as the Transgender Archives.
+She has published short stories, academic chapters and papers, and numerous articles for both print and digital magazines.
+She received numerous awards for her advocacy and has presented at universities throughout the nation, served on several governmental committees and CBO boards, is the Editor of the TransAdvocate, and is a founding board member of the Transgender Foundation of America and the Bee Busy Wellness Center.